-The purpose of this TechNote is to discuss active topology management in the OpenFlows products.
-Additional information on active topology management can be found by searching the Help documentation for active topology.
+The purpose of this article is to explain active topology management in the OpenFlows products, for controlling which elements are enabled (present) in a particular scenario.
+Additional information on active topology management can be found by searching the Help documentation.

 See bottom of article for a video demonstration.